Can You Use Pool Chlorine to Clean Your House? Safety Guide

 - Chemical reactions: Pool chlorine can react with household chemicals like ammonia-based cleaners, creating toxic chloramine gas

-- Skin and eye irritation: Higher concentrations increase the risk of chemical burns and irritation
+- Skin and eye irritation: Higher concentrations can cause significant skin and eye irritation

 When Pool Chlorine Might Be Considered